 All burials will be marked with a professional marker and/or monument or with a District marker provided under 4.4.3.1, although this policy may be waived in regard to graves relocated from the original Monticello Cemetery.
-To insure that all graves are marked, on or after April 4, 2006, no interment shall be made unless a deposit has been made into the marker fund to cover the cost of a District marker.
+To ensure that all graves are marked, on or after April 4, 2006, no interment shall be made unless a deposit has been made into the marker fund to cover the cost of a District marker or a receipt or paid invoice of marker purchase for the plot from a gravestone/engraving company has been received by District staff.

-4.4.2 Setting of Markers; Fees
+4.4.2 Setting of Markers

-All setting of markers or bases of any monument in the Cemetery shall be done by District personnel according to the current fee schedule on file in the District office.
+All setting of markers or bases of any monument in the Cemetery shall be performed by District personnel or a professional representing a gravestone/engraving company,